-- 1) Generate a L-Term Capital Improvement Plan per CIP Policy. - 2) Design and implement a standard Operations dashboard for the Commissioners for financial data relating to Budget, Purchasing, and Cashflow. - 3) Develop additional reports that pull data from the Contract module, the Purchasing module, and the Budget module, for more efficient operations.
+- 1) Generate a L-Term Capital Improvement Plan per CIP Policy. - 2) Design and implement a standard Operations dashboard for the Commissioners for Financial data relating to Budget, Purchasing, and Cashflow. - 3) Develop additional reports that pull data from the Contract module, the Purchasing module, and the Budget module, for more efficient operations.

-- Support departments and management on financial matters. - Assist departments in meeting budget targets and help resolve budget related issues. - Create a user-friendly, customer service-oriented environment. - Trend analysis and forecasting to provide a foundation for the annual budget development process to have the 2023 budget adopted by November of 2022. - Manage the financing for capital projects. - Oversee budget adjustments/modifications, period close packets, and reconciliations while apply current standards, laws, and regulations along with "best practices". - Cash management and fund balance management to ensure availability of adequate funds to meet all County disbursements. - Manage a service-oriented purchasing process to ensure the best value for the County while complying with all Pennsylvania procurement codes and County purchasing policies.
+- Support departments and management on financial matters. - Assist departments in meeting budget targets and help resolve budget related issues. - Create a user-friendly, customer service-oriented environment. - Trend analysis and forecasting to provide a foundation for the annual budget development process to have the 2023 budget adopted by November of 2022. - Manage the financing for capital projects. - Oversee budget adjustments/modifications, period close packets, and reconciliations while apply current standards, laws, and regulations along with "best practices". - Cash management and fund balance management to ensure availability of adequate funds to meet all County disbursements.